Board Policies

 - Schools providing access to healthy foods outside the reimbursable meal programs before school, during school and thirty minutes after school shall meet the United States Department of Agriculture (“USDA”) Smart Snacks in Schools nutrition standards, at a minimum.
 This includes such items as those sold through a la carte lines, vending machines, student-run stores, and fundraising activities;

-- Snacks provided to students during the school day without charge (e.g., class parties) will meet standards set by the district.
-The district will provide on the district website a list of foods and beverages that meet nutrition standards for classroom snacks and celebrations; and
+- Snacks provided to students during the school day without charge (e.g., class parties) shall meet standards set by the district;

-- Schools will only allow marketing and advertising of foods and beverages that meet the Smart Snacks in School nutrition standards on campus during the school day.
+- Schools shall only allow marketing and advertising of foods and beverages that meet the Smart Snacks in School nutrition standards on campus during the school day; and

 - Meal times will be scheduled to allow for students to have at least 10 minutes of seat time at breakfast and 15 minutes at lunch.